frontyjs/fronty/concepts/registry.md

 1. App ID - an identifier for the app, used as app URL as well
 2. App resource URL - Url where the app is loaded from

- All app resources needs to come fro mthe same origin.
+ All app resources needs to come from the same origin.
  This can be achieved by using a reverse proxy of your own, or by using our solution.